JHP4911/Thessis-Dphil/UsefulDocsForViva/ThesisQuestions.md

 > Why might dose rate effects not have an effect at cryo temperatures?

+### DWD Chapter

+> Why would you use linear fitting procedures over non-linear ones and what's the difference?

 ### SAXS Chapter

 > With regard to SAXS radioprotectants, what are DTT and TCEP